jessemonroy650/hack-html-tab-selector/README.md

-# hack-html-tab-selector
+# html-tab-selector
-A hack of a tab-selector interface using just HTML, CSS & Javascript &mdash; no library
+This tab-selector interface using just HTML, CSS & Javascript &mdash; no library

 The app has a header (with height:20%) then two columns that need to be filled.
 SOLVED